 What does it take to be selected for TAPSA?

-In 2017 almost 1000 entries from 54 countries were submitted to the contest.
-The winners were flown out to Sharjah, residing in a luxury hotel, and receiving a 5-day workshop with Timothy Allen, followed by a further 5-days attending Xposure International Photography Festival during which they had the opportunity to present their work in front of a live audience.
+In 2018 over 1,500 entries from 78 countries were submitted to the contest.
+The five winners were flown out to Sharjah, residing in a luxury hotel, and receiving a 5-day workshop with Timothy Allen, followed by a further days attending Xposure International Photography Festival during which they had the opportunity to present their work in front of a live audience.
 Winners also got the chance to meet and spend time with many great names in photography, along with portfolio reviews by Kathy Moran, a senior photo editor at National Geographic.

 - The ability to visually execute a story with compelling images

 - Proficient technique, Composition and Originality

 - A title and complementary caption for your images

 The submission of a portfolio of 10 single images that best represent your travel and documentary photography work from the last 3 years.

 The submission of a story comprising of Title, Description/Background and 5-10 images.